A complex system of cryolines and cold boxes will distribute the cooling power generated by the ITER cryoplant to clients throughout the installation.

 The cryoplant is composed of helium and nitrogen refrigerators combined with a 80 K helium loop.
 Storage and recovery of the helium inventory (25 tonnes) is provided in warm and cold (4 K and 80 K) gaseous helium tanks.
 Three helium refrigerators supply the required cooling power via an interconnection box providing the interface to the cryodistribution system.
 Two nitrogen refrigerators provide cooling power for the thermal shields and the 80 K pre-cooling of the helium refrigerators.
 The ITER cryogenic system will be capable of providing cooling power at three different temperature levels: 4 K, 50K and 80K.

 Helium exists in a liquid form only at extremely low temperatures.
-A bath with liquid helium boiling 4.2 K at ambient pressure—and lower at decreasing pressures—provides the cold source to extract and transfer heat from the components to the cryoplant.
-Forced-flow supercritical helium circulates through ITER components to remove heat and provides the required low temperature environment.
+Baths with liquid helium (LHe) at 4.5 K and at 4.2 K (down to 3.7 K) provide the cold source to extract and transfer heat from the components to the cryoplant.
+Forced-flow supercritical helium (SHe) circulates through ITER components to remove heat and provides the required low temperature environment.

 The distribution of cooling power is accomplished through cryodistribution boxes with helium circulating pumps for the cooling of the magnets and cryopumps, and a complex system of cryogenic transfer lines—located both within the Tokamak Building, within the Cryoplant buildings, and between the two.